MarteXcoin-documentation/Documentation/introduction/information.rst

   related messages.

 Masternode
-  A :ref:`masternode <masternode-network>` is special type of full node that performs services for the network and is paid a portion of the block reward.
+  A `masternode <../masternode`_ is special type of full node that performs services for the network and is paid a portion of the block reward.
 Masternodes require proof of ownership of 1000 DASH.

-  Masternodes serve as the second tier of the Dash network, and power InstantSend, PrivateSend, the Budget System.
+  Masternodes serve as the second tier of the MarteX network, and power InstantSend, PrivateSend, the Budget System.

 Mining
-  :ref:`Miners <mining>` process transactions on the Dash network and publish them on the blockchain.
+  `Miners <../mining>`_ process transactions on the Dash network and publish them on the blockchain.
 As a reward for doing this, miners are paid 45% of the block reward.